 I very much enjoyed working for this company but always felt I wasn’t doing justice for the family’s I served because I was based in the office all the time and wasn’t able to go out to the family home if necessary, and if the family had any questions worries or concerns out of office hours they would only be able to contact myself if it happened to be my week on call.
 I felt this was lacking a personal service as I had spent time building up a rapport with each family for them to then to be met with perhaps and answer phone, if not a person who did not know them and did not know the situation.
 As well as this as a Funeral Arranger, you were not permitted to conduct the funeral on the day, which meant another person a stranger to the family would greet them on a day where they need the most support.
 This led me to leave and start working for an Independent Funeral Director who has trained me in the art of independent Funeral Directing.
 I feel this is where I got to develop my skills with the families, care of the deceased and funeral directing the most, making me the person I am today.

 I studied for a qualification in funeral directing with the National Association of Funeral Directors, I am one of the youngest qualified Funeral Directors in the country.
 In October 2012 I opened my own funeral home, Anderson independent, Little Sutton.
-I have trained my sister Catherine in the same way I was taught, this method is tried and tested and brings the best results.
 We have far exceeded our expectations of how well our Funeral Home has done in the first year of opening.

-Our family values, and worth ethic, combined with my qualifications experience and passion, and Catherine’s determination, empathy to clients and compassion is proving to be a successful combination.
+Our family values, and worth ethic, combined with my qualifications experience and passion, empathy to clients and compassion is proving to be a successful combination.